Gauntlet (1985 video game): Gameplay

 As the game progresses, higher levels of skill are needed to reach the exit, with success often depending on the willingness of the players to cooperate by sharing food and luring monsters into places where they can be engaged and slaughtered more conveniently.
 While contact with enemies reduces the player's health, health also slowly drains on its own, thus creating a time limit.
 When a character's health reaches zero, that character dies.
 The character can be revived in place with full health by spending a game credit—inserting a coin in the arcade—within a certain short time window after it died.
 This allows even the least proficient players to keep playing indefinitely, if they are willing to keep inserting coins.
-However, each player's final score will be divided by the amount of credits they used to play, resulting in an average.
+However, each player's final score will be divided by the amount of credits they used to play.

-Aside from the ability to have up to four players at once, the game is also noted for the narrator's voice, which is produced by a Texas Instruments TMS5220C speech chip.
+Aside from the ability to have up to four players at once, the game is also noted for the narrator's voice, which is produced by a TMS5220C speech chip.
 The TMS5220C speech was encoded by Earl Vickers.
 The narrator (voiced by Ernie Fosselius) frequently makes statements repeating the game's rules, including: "Shots do not hurt other players, yet", "Remember, don't shoot food", "Elf shot the food", and "Warrior needs food, badly".
 The narrator occasionally comments on the battle by saying, "I've not seen such bravery" or "Let's see you get out of here".
 When a player's life force points fall below 200, the narrator states, "Your life force is running out", "Elf needs food", or "Valkyrie is about to die".